Contact Us Today (424) 372-3112

 • You didn't commit the underlying felony crime that subjected you to a “10-20-life” gun sentence enhancement;

 • You were acting in self-defense.
-By law, you are allowed to reasonably defend yourself from imminent great bodily harm.
-We might be able to make a successful argument that you only used an amount of force needed to defend yourself.
+By law, you are allowed to defend yourself from imminent great bodily harm reasonably.
+We might be able to make a successful argument that you only used the amount of force needed to defend yourself.

-If you have been charged with one of the felony crimes listed above and accused of using a gun in the commission of the crime, you need to consult with our lawyers right away.
+If you've been charged with one of the felony crimes listed above and accused of using a gun in the commission of the crime, it's imperative to consult with our lawyers immediately.

-The judge now has the discretion to remove the 10-20-Life sentencing enhancement.
-Our lawyers will review the details of your case in order to prepare an effective strategy for the best possible outcome.
-We could greatly increase your chances of avoiding the harsh gun sentencing enhancement and consequences of a felony conviction.
+The judge now has the discretion to remove the 10-20-life sentencing enhancement.
+Our lawyers will review the details of your case to prepare an effective strategy for the best possible outcome.
+We could greatly increase your chances of avoiding the harsh gun sentencing enhancement and the consequences of a felony conviction.

-We serve clients throughout Southern California including the greater Los Angeles area.
-We need to first closely examine all the details of your situation.
+We serve clients throughout Southern California, including the greater Los Angeles area.
+We need to examine all the details of your situation closely first.
 Contact our law firm for a free case evaluation.

 Related Content: